Discord-Oxygen/Discord-Console-hacks/README.md

-**Note:** I'm not affilated with Discord and do not encourage using any of these hacks.
+:warning: **Note:** I'm not affilated with Discord and do not encourage using any of these scripts.
 Use everything here at your own risk.
 This is meant for **educational purposes only** and using these codeblocks may result in your account being disabled/terminated.

 # Community

 <details>
   <summary>We're switching to Matrix!</summary>

 Matrix is a community-based, decentralized, privacy friendly, end-to-end encrypted (super secure), uncensorable and open source messaging protocol, which unlike discord promotes custom clients and modifications.
 There are multiple different clients available, the most popular one (and also the refrence implementation) is Element.
-It runs on every OS and even has a pretty good web version.
+It runs on most OSes and also has a pretty good web version.
 For more information check out https://matrix.org and https://element.io.<br>
-I often get asked: "*If Matrix/Element is so super awesome, why didn't you start using earlier?*"<br>
+I often get asked: "*If Matrix is so super awesome, why didn't you start using earlier?*"<br>
-Well actually I've been using Matrix for quite a long time now, Anonymous already switched to it many years ago.
-For me Matrix always has been something serious, I never really thought about using it for this Discord stuff.
+Well actually I've been using Matrix for quite a long time now.
+I never really thought about using it for this Discord stuff.
 </details>

 Here's the invite to the community: https://matrix.to/#/#discord-oxygen:matrix.org